fakoredeDamilola/draw-app/README.md

 # A DRAWING TOOL

+## fakodraw.netlify.app

-A simple drawing tool built with HTML5 canvas, CSS and javascript
+A simple drawing tool built with HTML5 canvas, CSS and javascript.
+Use a laptop or computer for a better experience.